exxmen/sharepointdirect/README.md

 * UploadFileWithMeta - uploads a file to a specified library and adds the given properties
 * UploadFileNoMeta - uploads a file to a specified library with no properties
 * GetOneItem - Gets an item from the list based on a given title and writes the result to a csv file
+* GetOldestItem - Gets the oldest item from the list

 * All methods writes the result to the console and a textfile/csv file.